-sphere: a round object

-craters: holes formed when a large object, such as a meteor, hits the surface of a planet

-Milky Way: the star system in which Earth is located.
-It appears as a long white (milky)

-cloud in the night sky

-hazy: foggy, not clear, hard to see

-astonishing: very surprising

-- 1. Galileo published his discoveries in a newspaper. - 2.
-People did not care much about his discoveries. - 3.
-Galileo's telescope made it possible to see that the moon's surface was not smooth. - 4.
-Galileo used his telescope to look at only one part of the sky. - 5.
-With the telescope, Galileo could see Jupiter's three moons.
+sphere: a round object craters: holes formed when a large object, such as a meteor, hits the surface of a planet Milky Way: the star system in which Earth is located.
+It appears as a long white (milky) cloud in the night sky hazy: foggy, not clear, hard to see astonishing: very surprising write I for true or F for false for each statement.
+1. Galileo published his discoveries in a newspaper.
+2. People did not care much about his discoveries.
+3. Galileo's telescope made it possible to see that the moon's surface was not smooth.
+4. Galileo used his telescope to look at only one part of the sky.
+5. With the telescope, Galileo could see Jupiter's three moons.

-- 1. What do you think scholars in 1610 said about Galileo's Starry Messenger? - 2.
+Answer the following questions about the reading.
+1. What do you think scholars in 1610 said about Galileo's Starry Messenger?
 Do you think people accepted Galileo's discoveries immediately?
-Why or why not? - 3.
-How do you think Galileo felt when he made his discoveries with the telescope?
+Why or why not?
+3. How do you think Galileo felt when he made his discoveries with the telescope?
 Have you ever discovered something new or a new idea?
-How did you feel? - 4.
-Galileo made many discoveries in math and physics.
+How did you feel?
+4. Galileo made many discoveries in math and physics.
 What are some ways we use math and/or physics in our everyday lives?